The Gerald R. Ford Presidential Digital Library

 Ford is sworn in as the 38th President of the United States.
 In his swearing-in remarks, Ford announces “Our long, national nightmare is over.”
 Following the ceremony, President Ford goes immediately to work, meeting with Congressional leaders, senior White House staff, transition advisers, senior economic advisers, and foreign emissaries.

+The Rockefeller confirmation process takes longer than that of Gerald Ford.
 President Ford writes to Congress to encourage them to speed up the confirmation process for the sake of "carrying out the clear intention of the 25th Amendment to the Constitution."
-Ford goes public and gives speeches about the intentions of the 25th Amendment, and how the nation needs a "Vice President at all times."
+Ford gives speeches about the intentions of the 25th Amendment, and how the nation needs a "Vice President at all times."

-Senator Hugh Scott, in his opening statement to the Senate, comments on President Ford's letter to Congress urging them to fill the vacancy as quickly as possible, and on the implications of the 25th Amendment.
+[Senator Hugh Scott, in his opening statement to the Senate, comments on President Ford's letter to Congress urging them to fill the vacancy as quickly as possible, and on the implications of the 25th Amendment.
 He also comments on the importance of having open proceedings.]